mailpile/Mailpile/shared-data/multipile/README.md

 ### Requirements and Prerequisites

    * Mailpile, Apache 2+, sudo and screen
-   * Each user who wants to use Mailpile exists as a Unix user
+   * Each user who wants to use Mailpile, exists as a Unix user
-   * You really should configure server to TLS-encrypt all connections!
+   * You *really* should configure your server to use TLS-encryption!

 ### How does it work?